Trajan's Bridge: Destruction and remains

 The wooden superstructure of the bridge was dismantled by Trajan's successor, Hadrian, presumably in order to protect the empire from barbarian invasions from the north.
 The superstructure was destroyed by fire.

 The remains of the bridge reappeared in 1858 when the level of the Danube hit a record low due to the extensive drought.
 The twenty pillars were still visible.

 In 1906, the Commission of the Danube decided to destroy two of the pillars that were obstructing navigation.

 In 1932, there were 16 pillars remaining underwater, but in 1982 only 12 were mapped by archaeologists; the other four had probably been swept away by water.
 Only the entrance pillars are now visible on either bank of the Danube, one in Romania and one in Serbia.

 In 1979, Trajan's Bridge was added to the Monument of Culture of Exceptional Importance, and in 1983 on Archaeological Sites of Exceptional Importance list, and by that it is protected by the Republic of Serbia.

+Trajan's Bridge is listed as a Historic Monument of Romania since 2004 under the LMI code MH-I-m-A-10047.04.